ARTEMISPETROV/AceStream-Player-Watch-streaming-TV-Video-in-browser-Userscript/README.md

 - firest thing to do is remove startup "flag" in  AceEngine icon in start menu by right click-properties and erase any thing after target .exe file:  ...\ACEStream\engine\ace_engine.exe"| - it looks like this <--

 - then you shoud run AceEngine and config it :  right clik on icon in right corner OPTIONS and deselect all checkboxes with check marks.

+- and at last you can use, lets call them "hacked" noads skins for AcePlayer, simply copy and overide them in ...\user\Application Data\ACEStream\player  folder.
+But just let you know it may choked player functionality and prevent it from playing actial video in some cases , i was using portable vertion of browser which works much more stable with this "noads hacks".